Dieting improves the appearance of your physique by helping you develop muscle tissue while shrinking fat cells.

-- Within 3 years, 95% have gained back what they lost.
+- Within three years, 95% have gained back what they lost.

-- Startlingly, a significant number of those dieters will gain back even more than they lost originally.
+- Startlingly, a significant number of those dieters will gain back even more than they lost initially.

 To help you keep the weight off permanently, I encourage you to try the following six dieting tips.